smithwithatypo/algo_training/README.md

 # Algorithm training

 Daily warmups for SWE interview prep sessions
-Inspired by my classical music training
+Inspired by classical music training

 ## To Use

 1. Open your terminal
 2. Run one of the following terminal commands
 3. Open "warmup.py" in your IDE
 4. Code your solution
 5. Hit "Enter" in your original terminal window and repeat from step 3

 ## Terminal commands

 Random
 `python3 main.py`